mverleg/pyjson_tricks/README.rst

 		"tzinfo": "Europe/Amsterdam"
 	}

 This approach was chosen over timestamps for readability and consistency between date and time, and over a single string to prevent parsing problems and reduce dependencies.

-To use timezones, `pytz` should be installed.
-If you try to decode a timezone-aware time or datetime without pytz, you will get an error.
+Note that if `primitives=True`, date/times are encoded as ISO 8601, but they won't be restored automatically.

 Don't use `__date__`, `__time__`, `__datetime__`, `__timedelta__` or `__tzinfo__` as dictionary keys unless you know what you're doing, as they have special meaning.